astitvaaryan/Learning-from-Synthetic-Data/README.md

 - **Dataset Smoothing (DS):** Dataset Smoothing aims to enhance visual diversity by partially replacing generated training data with new samples each epoch.
 This approach ensures a diverse yet gradually changing dataset, thus improving classifier performance.
 - **Batch Norm Statistics Adaptation (BNA):** Batch Normalization stabilizes the distribution of hidden activations by transforming the output of a layer to have zero mean and unit variance.
 This technique adapts BN statistics to improve training stability and performance when using synthetic data.

-We have implemented the following techniques from this paper:
+We have implemented the following techniques from this paper on the Imagenet-10 dataset:
 [This Dataset Does Not Exist: Training Models from Generated Images](https://arxiv.org/pdf/1911.02888)

 2. **GAN Distillation**